M-Salameh/data-bearer-class-generator/README.md

 A powerful Java annotation processor that automatically generates DTO (Data Transfer Object) classes with full Jackson serialization support.
 The generator supports multi-module projects and provides flexible configuration options.

+> **⚠️ Alpha Version**: This project is currently in alpha testing phase.
+The API may change and improvements are ongoing.
+Use with caution in production environments.

 ## 🚀 Features

 - ✅ **Annotation-Based**: Simple `@AutoGen` annotation for DTO generation